Xilinx/Vitis_Libraries/docs/src/guide/sort/merge_sort.rst

 ..
 CAUTION::
    If the two input stream are both empty, the function output will be also empty.

-This ``mergeSort`` primitve has two port for key input, two port for payload input, one port for merged key output, one port for merged payload output and one bool sign for indicating ascending sort or descending sort.
+This ``mergeSort`` primitive has two port for key input, two port for payload input, one port for merged key output, one port for merged payload output and one boolean sign for indicating ascending sort or descending sort.